arjun-menon/alteza/ideas.md

 Flexible Static Site Generator
 ------------------------------

+Maybe:
+* Limit pypage processing to `.py.html` (and `.md`) files.
+  * (In the far future:) Perhaps add pypage processing (plus front matter) support for RST as well.
+* GitHub action to publish a website to `gh-pages`-like branch of the same repo (the branch as configured).
+  * Minor: Optional Canonical URL addition, in case the website is being published in multiple places.

 Older Ideas 2
 =============
 (Note: this is written in the spirit of [Readme Driven Development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html).)